bhavesh-jadav/Smart-Weighing-Machine/README.md

 # Smart-Weighing-Machine
-Weighing machine is connected to the Internet
+Weighing machine which is connected to the Internet